ssajnani/CompareImages/README.md

 * Provide documentation and research background on how this project was implemented
 * Add comments to code for understanding, comments can be parsed because they are created as docstring
 * Tagging releases and maintaining latest release branches to keep track of changes between major product changes
 4) Each release is tagged and each tag has a branch associated with it, thus, Bjorn can get the latest version by looking at the tags.
+To get versions in between release Bjorn can simply clone the production branch